Rohan0117/Rohan0117/README.md

-- 👋 Hi, I’m @Rohan0117
+`- 👋 Hi, I’m @Rohan0117
-- 👀 I’m interested in C++,JAVA,PHYTHON & also in HTML, CSS, JAVASCRIPT.
+- 👀 I’m interested in Cpp, HTML, CSS, JAVASCRIPT, MySQL.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Node.JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...